govindkailas/rabbitmq-operator-demo/README.md

 More examples here on how to send a json payload to Rabbitmq - https://github.com/govindkailas/curl_RMQ_post

 5. Now if you are interested in the RabbitMQ Streams(https://www.rabbitmq.com/streams.html), try the below, We will utilise the same RabbitMQ cluster to create few streams and publish 50 messages.
-There is also a consumers which would immediatly consume the messages.
+This includes consumers as well which would immediatly consume the messages from the steams.

 ```
 go run streams.go